Any-Dimensional Polynomial Optimization via de Finetti Theorems: Any-Dimensional Polynomial Problems

 In Example~\ref{ex:power_sums} on symmetric functions, the sequence of POPs is freely-described with respect to the consistent sequence $\mscr Z$, since power sums are unchanged under zero-padding.

-Finally, in Example~\ref{ex:graph_densities} on graph density inequalities, we view the homomorphism densities as polynomials over adjacency matrices of simple graphs, which are points in the hypercubes $\Omega_n=\mathbb{S}^n(\{0,1\})$ consisting of symmetric matrices with binary entries.
+Finally, in Example~\ref{ex:graph_densities} on graph density inequalities, we view the homomorphism densities as polynomials over adjacency matrices of simple graphs, which are points in $\Omega_n=\{X\in\mathbb{S}^n(\{0,1\}):\diag(X)=0\}$ consisting of symmetric matrices with binary entries and zero diagonals.
 It can then be shown that these homomorphism densities are unchanged under duplication of the vertices sending an adjacency matrix $X\in\Omega_n$ to $X\otimes\mathbbm{1}_k\mathbbm{1}_k^\top\in\Omega_{nk}$, see Section~\ref{sec:graph_densities}.
 Thus, these any-dimensional POPs are freely-described with respect to $\mathrm{Sym}^2\mscr D$.

-\end{example} Although any-dimensional POPs are given as an infinite sequence of POPs of growing dimension, they can often be described by finitely-many parameters.
+\end{example} Although any-dimensional POPs are given as an infinite sequence of POPs of growing dimension, they can often be described by finitely many parameters.
 In particular, if $\mscr V$ is a $\mscr Z$- or $\mscr D$-sequence, then Proposition~\ref{prop:finite_dim_free_invariants} shows that the freely-described sequence of costs $(p_n)$ is an element of a finite-dimensional vector space, so it can be specified by its coefficients in a basis.

 A direct consequence of the definition of a freely-described POP is that the sequence of optimal values $(u_n)$ satisfies $u_N \leq u_n$ whenever $n \preceq N$:

 Indeed, all of the examples above of freely-described POPs from Section~\ref{sec:intro} satisfy this relation between the optimal values.
 We seek lower bounds on the limiting optimal value $u_{\infty} = \inf_n u_n$ of a freely-described POP.
 As each $u_n$ is, in general, larger than $u_\infty$ by~\eqref{eq:upper-bound-fd-pops}, merely obtaining a lower bound on one of the $u_n$'s in the sequence, e.g., using sums-of-squares methods, does not yield a bound on the limiting value.